MatiasGrob/MicrovanCase/README.md

 The repository includes the following files:

-- Detailed description and analysis of the case.
+- Detailed description and analysis of the case [Case PDF](https://github.com/MatiasGrob/MicrovanCase/blob/main/CUSA_S7_S2_Microvan%20Capstone%20Case%20(1).pdf)
-- Dataset used for the analysis.
+- [Dataset CSV](https://github.com/MatiasGrob/MicrovanCase/blob/main/microvan.csv) used for the analysis.
-- The file you are currently reading.

 Feel free to explore the files and use the information provided in your own analysis.